Trump gives N.C. governor deadline to decide GOP convention fate

 He said state health officials have asked convention organizers to submit written plans about how they would ensure the health of delegates and other attendees during the coronavirus outbreak.

 “We’re talking about something that’s going to happen three months from now, and we don’t know what our situation is going to be,” Mr. Cooper said.
-“These are the same kind of conversations we’re having with the Carolina Panthers, the Charlotte Hornets … Everyone knows we have to take steps to make sure people are protected because this virus is still going to be with us in August.”
+“These are the same kind of conversations were having with the Carolina Panthers, the Charlotte Hornets… Everyone knows we have to take steps to make sure people are protected because this virus is still going to be with us in August.”

 The president said time is running out for a decision on where to hold the event, expected to draw more than 50,000 people.